 Rock: The removal of rock from either a pit owned by the road builder or from pits owned by or leased to the public authority is considered extracting.
 The value of the rock is subject to extracting B&O tax.
 If the contractor also applies the materials to the road, the value of the rock is subject to use tax.
 The value is based on the fair market value of the materials as provided in WAC 458-20-112.
 In the absence of sales of similar products as a guide to value, the value is determined by the total costs attributable to the extracted and processed rock, including raw material, extraction and processing costs, overhead, and any transportation costs between the extraction site and the processing site.

-Processing Rock for Placement by Political Subdivisions: The business and occupation tax does not apply to the cost of, or charge made for, labor and services performed in respect to the mining, sorting, crushing, screening, washing, hauling, and stockpiling of sand, gravel, and rock.
+Processing rock for placement by political subdivisions: The B&O tax does not apply to the cost of, or charge made for, labor and services performed in respect to the mining, sorting, crushing, screening, washing, hauling, and stockpiling of sand, gravel, and rock.
 This is true when such sand, gravel, or rock is taken from a pit or quarry which is owned by or leased to a county or city and is either:

 - Stockpiled in said pit or quarry for placement on the street, road, or highway by the county or city itself using its own employees.